Advice on caring for someone you live with

 It means limiting our contact with people outside of our household and taking precautions to stay safe when going out.
 All of us should try to stay two metres away from people outside of our household or support bubble.
 Where this is not possible, we must follow the 1m plus rule- which means staying at least 1m away, while taking additional precautions, such as wearing a face covering if you can (in some settings it is now mandatory to wear face coverings, for more info see here).

-Everyone should be doing it.
-If you're over 70 or have existing health conditions you may want to take extra precautions, such as only meeting up with people in outside spaces or visiting places at times where they are likely to be less busy.
+If you're over 70 or have existing health conditions you may want to take extra precautions, such as visiting places at times where they are likely to be less busy.

 It's avoiding contact with others (even those you live with) and not leaving your home for any reason.